 Part 2 The licence requirements

-To obtain a licence, all venues must meet the licence requirements set out in law and those additional requirements set by the County Council.
+To obtain a licence, all venues must meet the licence requirements set out in law and those additional requirements set by ourselves.
 These requirements are set out in detail in Appendix 1 and Appendix 2.

-- The venue must be a permanent immovable structure comprising of at least one room, or any boat or other vessel which is permanently moored.
+- the built venue must be a permanent immovable structure comprising of at least one room, or any boat or other vessel which is permanently moored

-- The premises must be regularly available for the solemnization of civil marriages or the formation of civil partnerships.
+- the premises must be regularly available for the solemnisation of civil marriages or the formation of civil partnerships.

-- The rooms(s) or area(s) where ceremonies take place must be identifiable and accessible.
-This is because the public must have unrestricted access to witness the marriage or civil partnership and/or make an objection prior to or during the ceremony.
+- the rooms(s) or area(s) where ceremonies take place must be identifiable and accessible because the public must have unrestricted access to witness the marriage or civil partnership and/or make an objection prior to or during the ceremony

-- The venue should where possible comply with disabled access requirements.
-However it is accepted that this may not always be possible given the age, construction and style of a building.
-If disabled access is not possible then measures must be in place for a disabled objector to voice their concerns.
+- the venue should, where possible, comply with disabled access requirements (however it is accepted that this may not always be possible given the age, construction and style of the building) and if disabled access is not possible then measures must be in place for a disabled objector to voice their concerns

 Within the venue

-Within the venue, individual rooms or areas are licensed; registrations and ceremonies may only take place within these rooms or areas.
+Within the venue, individual rooms or areas are licensed; ceremonies may only take place within the rooms listed on the licence.
 There is no limit to the number of rooms that can be approved, however full details must be included in the application.

 Whilst the ceremony rooms do not have to be separate from other activities at the venue they must not be affected by any other activity taking place at the venue before and during a ceremony.

-The ceremony room should be ready one hour before the agreed start time for the ceremony.
+The ceremony room or area should be ready one hour before the agreed start time for the ceremony.

 In addition to the ceremony room a further separate room or area must be available for a confidential interview with the couple before the ceremony.
 This must not be an occupied bedroom.

-A freestanding or ‘gazebo’ structure must be permanent and immovable (tents and marquees would not be licensable).
+A freestanding or ‘gazebo’ structure must be permanent and immovable.
 This will usually be taken to mean a solid floor and a roof.

-- The structure should have a permanent and waterproof roof, which ideally should be tiled although other coverings will be considered.
-The roof should be supported by brick, stone, concrete or wood pillars or walls.
-The space between pillars may have trellising or other decoration.
+- the structure should have a permanent and waterproof roof (which ideally should be tiled although other coverings will be considered), the roof should be supported by brick, stone, concrete or wood pillars or walls and the space between pillars may have trellising or other decoration

-In addition, where the use of such structures is weather dependent, specific, an alternative (non-weather dependent) room must be available and licenced for ceremonies.
+In addition, an alternative (non-weather dependent) room must be available on the day and licenced for ceremonies.

 The responsible person

 The venue must have a person appointed as the responsible person.
-This person is the main link between the venue and the County Council.
+This person is the main link between the venue and ourselves.
 They will need to be present before, during and after the ceremony to assist the registrars with any issues that may arise.

 The licence holder may be the responsible person but usually deputies are appointed.
 The duties of the responsible person are detailed at Appendix 3.